EdgeNet-project/edgenet-legacy-2024/docs/tutorials/user_permissions.md

 ### Prepare a description of your role binding

 The [``.yaml`` format](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) is used to describe Kubernetes objects.
-Create one for the role binding object, following the model of the example shown below.
+Create one for the role-binding object, following the model of the example shown below.
 Your ``.yaml`` file must specify the following information regarding your future role binding:
 - the **role binding name** the EdgeNet system will use that; it must follow [Kubernetes' rules for names](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/) and must be different from any existing role binding names in the namespace
 - the **namespace** of the role binding; this is an isolated environment where the role binding applies to
 - the **subjects** of the role binding; this field is to associate the role binding with users, groups, or service accounts